agilexrm-docs/docs/guides/common/JavaScriptExtensions.md

 -   control, meaning the control we want to modify.

--   value, “true” to convert the control to read-only, “false” otherwise.
+-   value, *true* to convert the control to read-only, *false* otherwise.

 ### Enable/disable a control